 In some cities like Rome, many yellow HPS street lights have been replaced by white LED street lights.
 With the development of LED technology, more and more cities are considering using LED street lights for the following reasons:

 ①Energy saving: At present, the luminous efficiency of white LED can reach 110 Im/W, and it can be even higher with further development.
-Together with high-efficiency power supplies, high-power LED street lights can be 50% to 60% more energy-saving than the high-pressure sodium lamps.
+With high-efficiency power supplies, high-power LED street lights can be 50% to 60% more energy-saving than HPS lamps.
 The huge potential of LED street lights in energy saving directly reduces the cost of public lighting projects.

-② Low maintenance cost: In contrast to conventional high-pressure sodium lamps, which require replacement on average every year and a half, LED lights can last for 5 to 10 years without replacement.
+② Low maintenance cost: Conventional HPS lamps require replacement on average every year and a half.
+In contrast, LED lights can last for 5 to 10 years without replacement.

-④Environmentally friendly: The production and recycling of LED street lights will not pollute the environment, and they do not produce electromagnetic interference.
+④Environmentally friendly: The production and recycling of LED street lights will not pollute the environment.
+Besides, they do not produce electromagnetic interference while working.
 High-pressure sodium lamps contain mercury, argon and other elements, and the electronic ballasts will produce electromagnetic interference.

 ⑥Optional color temperature: LED street lights can be designed with different color temperature to meet the needs of different occasions.
 They can also achieve the same yellow lighting as sodium lamps.